You want smart political talk without the meltdowns?

 Where is it coming from?

-And why is it so why is it so widespread?
+And why is it so widespread?

 I think the Democrats choose to make everything a political situation when this doesn't need to be that.

-Reverend CL, you know, I know that your whole life, your ministry, your career has been about bringing people together, uh, but even you in the course of your career have experienced hatred because of your more conservative approach to life, the fact that you have different political views than other people.
+Reverend C.L., you know, I know that your whole life, your ministry, your career has been about bringing people together, but even you in the course of your career have experienced hatred because of your more conservative approach to life, the fact that you have different political views than other people.

-Or now they are seeing that this was a decent and good young man.
+Now they are seeing that this was a decent and good young man.

-Meaning talking to Congresswoman Omar, which is absurd.
+Meaning, talking to Congresswoman Omar, which is absurd.

-He said the Democratic Party's getting worse than not getting better.
+He said, the Democratic Party's getting worse.

 We played those comments last week.

-Jos Jasmine Crockett blasting, you know, a Caucasian House Democrat voting for a resolution to honor Charlie, you know, Kirk.
+Jasmine Crockett blasting, you know, a Caucasian House Democrat voting for a resolution to honor Charlie Kirk, falsely claiming Charlie was specifically targeting people of color.

 No, he invited people of all backgrounds, of all races.

-You know, he he wanted to debate anybody and everybody, and and that was why he was so effective at what he did.
+And that was why he was so effective at what he did.

 And I find this reaction unbelievable.

-You gotta be kidding me.
+You got to be kidding me.

-You're a fascist, you're a racist.
+You're a racist.

 Okay, give me one example.